Sammi-Husky/Syriinge/README.md

 ## Usage

-Syringe on it's own does not do anything meaningful.
-Syringe simply provides an API for hooking and injecting C++ code into the game at runtime.
+Syriinge on it's own does not do anything meaningful.
+Syriinge simply provides an API for hooking and injecting C++ code into the game at runtime.
 You'll need to download or create plugins to add custom functionality to your game.
 To see example plugins, refer to [this](https://github.com/Sammi-Husky/BrawlPlugins) repository.

 For creating your own plugins, you may find the [Template Repository]() helpful.